garethr/docker-app-cnab-examples/README.md

 ### Duffle

 Some examples also use `duffle`, the CNAB reference client.
-This can be downloaded as part of the Docker App release.
-One you have `duffle` installed you should run the following to create various directories and files.
+This can be downloaded from https://github.com/deislabs/duffle/releases.
+Once you have `duffle` installed you should run the following to create various directories and files.

 ```console
 duffle init